dfds/cag/docs/guidelines/microservices/ARCHITECTURE.md

 * XML or JSON (DFDS preferes the latter)
 * SQL or NoSQL
 * Kafka or RabbitMQ  (DFDS preferes the former)
-* MongoDB or Cassandra or Cosmos DB (DFDS preferes the latter)
+* MongoDB, Cassandra or Cosmos DB (DFDS preferes the latter)

 So, appropriate technology and design decisions must be taken, to avoid re-work in the later stage.